GalacticWafer/AutoHotkey-Scripts/README.md

 # AutoHotkey

-### A compilation of some of my favorite scripts in Windows machines.
+### An assortment of some of my favorite scripts in Windows machines.